brenns10/brennan.io/_drafts/csf-programming.md

 really difficult to answer.
 Computer science is a world full of jargon, and when I start using that jargon in my explanations, it inevitably leads to blank looks.
-But the thing is, contrary to what some people seem to think, you *don't* need to be a genius or a computer wizard to understand the ideas of what computer scientists and programmers do.
+But the thing is, contrary to what some people seem to think, you *don't* need to be a genius or a computer wizard to understand the basics of computer science.

 So what I'd like to do is start up a series of articles on this blog, called "Computer Science Fundamentals," that gives broad, non-technical overviews of